 1) their total gross greenhouse gas emissions are nil

-2) their residual emissions – those that they haven’t managed to avoid – have been removed through physical sequestration – through direct removals of carbon from the atmosphere that is demonstrably audited by climate scientists as at the very least matching the quantity of residual emissions; these removals must have taken place during the accounting year.
+2) their residual emissions – those that they haven’t managed to avoid whilst remaining on the 1.5C trajectory of abatement – have been removed through physical sequestration – through direct removals of carbon from the atmosphere that is demonstrably audited by climate scientists as at the very least matching the quantity of residual emissions; these removals must have taken place by the net-zero target year.

 Where does carbon offsetting fit in?

-On this 1.5C trajectory, businesses can and should invest in carbon reduction programmes on a voluntary basis, but should be wary of declaring themselves net-zero or setting net-zero targets that are reliant on carbon credits (or offsets) that are either:
+On this 1.5C trajectory, businesses can and should invest in carbon reduction programmes on a voluntary basis, but should be wary of declaring themselves net-zero or setting net-zero targets that are reliant on carbon credits (or offsets) that are:

-- avoiding carbon rather than physically sequestering it,
+- offsets avoiding carbon rather than physically sequestering it,

-- not removing the total residual amount of carbon within the same year, or
+- offsets not removing the total residual amount of carbon by the net-zero declaration date, or

-- may not be removing enough because the removal technology and calculations are not sufficiently transparent and auditable.
+- ex-post carbon removals offsets which may not be additional, or may not have removed enough because the removal technology and calculations are not sufficiently transparent and auditable.

-73% of carbon offset projects6 supplying Certified Emissions Reductions (CERs) do not remove the quantity of carbon that they claim to – and there are offset projects that, although environmentally and often societally positive, are not removing any atmospheric carbon at all.
+73% of carbon offset projects6 supplying Certified Emissions Reductions (CERs) do not remove the quantity of carbon that they claim to according to a recent study – and there are offset projects that, although environmentally and often societally positive, are not removing any atmospheric carbon at all.
 Therefore, using offset projects and carbon credits in order to make a declaration of net-zero is potentially misleading, and should be avoided.

 However, companies can and should invest in sustainable development projects as part of their qualitative contribution to avoiding catastrophic climate change.
 Sustainable development facilitates the fundamental systems and societal transformations necessary to simultaneously eradicate poverty and inequality and avert global heating beyond 1.5C.